I am so excited to be writing this post because I adore Autumn/Fall and Halloween. It comes a very close second behind Christmas.

 To me Autumn into Winter means warm, cooked and highly nutritious foods.
 I always think of soups, stews, pies or hot pots when it comes around to this time of year.
 There is nothing better than some warm food when the weather is cool and it’s dark outside.

-Therefore, take note of the foods and diet changes and have a bit of fun with it too.
+Therefore, take note of the foods and diet changes and have a bit of fun with it too as we are transitioning into Autumn.
 You could also take this as an opportunity to experiment with your cooking and invest time in new recipes.

-I think most importantly as the season changes into Autumn we need to remember to shop sustainably.
+I think most importantly as the season changes and we are transitioning into Autumn we need to remember to shop sustainably.
 I understand how exciting it is to go out and buy ALL the Autumn/fall decor but we have to also think about are these things we already own?

 If you already (like me) have a nice collection of Autumn decor then maybe think about using what you already have.
 But if you don’t and you are thinking about going out and shopping for the decor then remember not to buy for the sake of it.